ssonkiya/ssonkiya.github.io/_posts/2017-01-19-RStudio-Conference-Recap.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hspter">@hspter</a> <a href="https://twitter.com/robinson_es">@robinson_es</a> <a href="https://twitter.com/jaredlander">@jaredlander</a> A delight to meet you all in person, and <a href="https://twitter.com/drob">@drob</a> now for a GRAND TOTAL TWO TIMES.</p>&mdash; Julia Silge (@juliasilge) <a href="https://twitter.com/juliasilge/status/820493101303271429">January 15, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Julia only started using R about a year and a half ago, but she already has a great and active blog, a popular package, and a new career as a Data Scientist.
-While her strong previous scientific training (include an Astronomy PhD) certainly helped her, she's a great example of how you can transition into data science later in your career without necessarily having a statistics or computer science degree.
+While her strong previous scientific training (including an Astronomy PhD) certainly helped her, she's a great example of how you can transition into data science later in your career without necessarily having a statistics or computer science degree.

 ## Training Days